Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-automated-backups-on-a-vps/guide.en-gb.md

 <a name="premium"></a>

-### How to upgrade to Premium Automated Backup
+### How to subscribe to Premium Automated Backup

 Upgrading to Premium Automated Backup enhances your Automated backup option to a 7-day rolling daily backup.
-This allows you to revert to older backup versions compared to the 24-hour rotation of the standard option.
+This allows you to revert to older backup versions compared to the 24-hour rotation of the standard option (only applicable to services ordered from 7 AUG, 2025).

 After selecting your VPS, click on the `Automated backup`{.action} tab in the horizontal menu.